jackdixonryan/JWE2-Taxonomy/readme.md

 - Something is happening with Sauropod classification.
 I wish I could describe the issue, but I cannot.

 # Coolest Stuff in Here
-- You might assume Liopleurodon is a type of Mosasaur - amazingly, it is more closely related to the long-necked Plesiosaurs than the lizard-like mosasaurs.
+- You might assume Liopleurodon and Kronosaurus were types of Mosasaur - amazingly, they are more closely related to the long-necked Plesiosaurs than the lizard-like mosasaurs.
+This morphological similarity is particularly interesting because the Pliosaur Liopleurodon and Kronosaurus were Jurassic hunters, while the Mosasaurs wouldn't evolve until the Cretaceous.
+It's possible that this is a decent example of convergent evolution.
 - Ornithomimids are not Ornithopods, but Theropods.
 - Australovenator is not a Dromeosaur, like the other predatory raptors.